stsmall/abc_scripts2/README.md

 My goal is to build a customizable set of scripts to allow demographic inference under ABC.
 Given some of the known affects of linked selection (BGS and Positive) on patterns of polymorphism, I had added the msbgs program.
 I have also added a model of sequencing error (Jay et al. 2019) and the option to use the MMC in msprime.

 **TODO**
-* add support for SLiM and pySlim
+* add support for SLiM and pySlim.
+* option to use MMC, beta or dirac in msprime

 ## NEW in sims:
 1. msprime as default